EleonoraBorzi/group-validity-action/README.md

 # validity-group-action

-This github action automatically checks if the group submitting a pull request to github repo satisfies the requirements.
+This github action automatically checks if the group submitting a project proposal as a pull request to a github repo satisfies some requirements.
 The action is implemented with Docker to make it easier to access the action without needing to clone the python script.
 The requirements that the action checks are:
-- The students cannot work with the same persons in a projects more than a maximum amount of times  (it also apply for working alone)
+- The students cannot work with the same persons in a projects more than some maximum amount of times (this also applies for working alone)
-- The group size does not exceed the maximum number of members
+- The group size does not exceed the maximum number of allowed members
-- the account name in the README file of the pull request match with the name of the folder that contains the README file.
-For example if in the README file it is written that the accounts are a@kth.se and b@kth.se then the folder containing the README file should be "a-b".
+- The KTH email addresses in the README file of the pull request match with the name of the folder that contains the README file.
+For example if in the README file it is written that the accounts are a@kth.se and b@kth.se then the folder containing the README file should be "a-b" or "b-a".
-Below there is a code that shows how to use the action in yaml file.
+Below there is some code that shows how to use the action in a yaml file.

 ```yaml
 name: Group validity check